codingcapy/capyplan/README.md

 # capyplan

+Fully featured, enterprise-grade, production-grade GenAI financial plan app.
-GenAI Financial plan under construction.
-Create financial plans and generate recommendations using AI.
+Go beyond simple budgeting apps.
+Create extensive financial plans and generate detailed recommendations using AI.
+I used my 7+ years of expertise working in the financial industry and 3+ years of expertise in full stack software development to build this app.

 Live at: https://capyplan.up.railway.app/